rmolives/hime/README.md

 ## About

-This is the interpreter of Hime language, a dialect of Lisp, run on JVM platform.
+This is the interpreter of Hime language, a dialect of Lisp, running on JVM platform.

 Once a feature is finished and tested, and not considered harmful, I'll copy the codes here and publish releases.